 Listed Buildings are designated under the Planning (Listed Buildings and Conservation Areas) Act 1990 for their special architectural of historic interest.
-Listing gives them protection as alterations, additions or demolitions are controlled by Listed Building Consent, which is required by local planning authorities when change is proposed.
-For churches, there is a parallel Diocesan faculty system for consent for changes.
-Listing ranges from Grade I (the highest level of protection) through II to II.
+Listing gives them protection as alterations, additions or demolitions are controlled by listed building consent, which is required by local planning authorities when change is proposed.
+Listing ranges from Grade I (the highest level of protection) through to II and II.